qwiklabs-04/horizon-sdv/docs/workloads/android/environment/dev_instance_build.md

 **Jenkins Parameters:** Defined in the groovy job definition `groovy/job.groovy`.

+### `ABFS`

+Enable if using an ABFS instance.
+This does not require a disk pool, simply allows user to work with ABFS on a build instance.

 ### `ANDROID_VERSION`

 This specifies which build disk pool to use for the development instance.